KonishchevDmitry/investments/README.md

 Helps you with managing your investments:
 * **Portfolio rebalancing:** instructs you which orders you have to submit to make your portfolio in order with your asset allocation.
+* **Stock selling simulation:** calculates revenue, profit, taxes and real profit percent which considers taxes into account.
 * **Automatic tax statement generation:** reads broker statements and alters *.dcX file (created by Russian tax program named Декларация) by adding all required information about income from paid dividends.
-* **Analysis:** calculates average rate of return from cash investments by comparing portfolio performance to performance of a bank deposit with exactly the same investments and monthly capitalization.
+* **Analysis:** calculates average rate of return from cash investments by comparing portfolio performance to performance of a bank deposit in USD and RUB currency with exactly the same investments and monthly capitalization.
   Considers taxes, commissions, dividends and tax deductions when calculates portfolio performance.

 Targeted for Russian investors who use [Interactive Brokers](http://interactivebrokers.com) or [Открытие Брокер](https://open-broker.ru).